sjain-stanford/wrkstn-setup/README.md

 ### Build TF from source

 This is the final configuration that worked.
-Ensure the correct versions of all dependencies are first installed.
+Ensure the correct versions of all dependencies are first installed as follows.

 ```
 RHEL 6.8 (with default gcc 4.4.7)